ucam-department-of-psychiatry/camcops/docs/source/administrator/redcap.rst

 If your REDCap project has events, there needs to be a global tag named ``event`` or an ``event`` attribute on the ``instrument`` tag to tell REDCap which event this record belongs to.
-If both global tag and event attribute exist, CamCOPS will use the event named in the attribute.
+If both the global tag and an event attribute exist, CamCOPS will use the event named in the attribute.

 In this example the REDCap instruments are named ``bmi``, ``patient_health_questionnaire_9``, and ``medication_table``, and they